What is the difference between an approximate and MCS compliant heat loss survey?

 When does which method make sense?

-The approximate heat load calculation is particularly suitable for initial cost estimates or simple projects, such as heating replacement, which do not require detailed planning.
-The DIN-compliant heat load calculation, on the other hand, is the right choice for smaller, standardized and larger projects that require precise dimensioning of the heating system.
+The approximate heat loss survey is particularly suitable for initial cost estimates or simple projects, such as heating replacement, which do not require detailed planning.
+The DIN-compliant heat loss survey, on the other hand, is the right choice for smaller, standardized and larger projects that require precise dimensioning of the heating system.
 It ensures that the heating system is optimally designed and achieves maximum energy efficiency.

-Why is the exact heating load calculation important?
+Why is the exact heat loss survey important?

-A precise heat load calculation is the basis for an efficiently planned and operated heating system.
+A precise heat loss surveyis the basis for an efficiently planned and operated heating system.
 It offers numerous benefits:

 - Appropriate sizing of the heating system: An exact calculation ensures that the heating system is neither oversized nor undersized.